astropy/photutils/docs/user_guide/aperture.rst

     >>> aperture = PolygonAperture(positions, offsets)

-The polygon must be simple (non-self-intersecting) with at least three vertices, but it does not need to be convex; non-convex shapes such as L-shapes or stars are fully supported.
-The vertices may be input in either clockwise or counter-clockwise order; they are normalized to counter-clockwise order internally.
+The polygon must be simple (non-self-intersecting) with at least three vertices, but it does not need to be convex.
+Non-convex shapes such as L-shapes or stars are fully supported.
+The vertices may be input in either clockwise or counter-clockwise order.
+They are normalized to counter-clockwise order internally.

 A single polygon can also be constructed directly